Emergency Medicine at Northern Nevada Medical Center

 Learn more >

-In addition to emergency care for heart attack and stroke, the Emergency Department at Northern Nevada Medical Center treats traumatic injuries of all types, from broken bones to serious wounds, including:
+The Emergency Department at Northern Nevada Medical Center also treats traumatic injuries of all types, from broken bones to serious wounds, including:

 - Management of trauma conditions: falls, motor vehicle accidents, fractures, sprains, asthma management